 Visiting Scholar Program

-The Federalism Index Project is pleased to announce a two-year Visiting Scholar Program.
-Visiting scholars are chosen on the basis of their lifetime contribution to federalism education, intergovernmental relations, and constitutional studies.
-This year, we are joined by distinguished Constitutional Scholar John Dinan one of the world's most celebrated constitutional scholars and a renowned expert on state constitutions.
+The Federalism Index Project is pleased to announce its Visiting Scholar Program.
+Visiting scholars are chosen on the basis of their contributions to federalism education, intergovernmental relations, and constitutional studies.
+This year (2023-24) we are joined by Dr. B Kal Munis from Utah Valley University.

 John Dinan is a professor of politics and international affairs at Wake Forest University.
 He is the author of several books, including "State Constitutional Politics: Governing by Amendment in the American States” and "The American State Constitutional Tradition."
 He also writes an annual review of state constitutional developments in the 50 states and has published numerous articles analyzing various aspects of the U.S. federal system.

 He is the current editor of Publius: The Journal of Federalism and a past chair of the Federalism and Intergovernmental Relations Section of the American Political Science Association.
 He received his PhD from the University of Virginia.